Macedonian Ruins

 I saw that for all the adulteries of faithless Israel, I had sent her away and given her a writ of divorce.
 (Jeremiah 3:8)

-Again, these two steps are very important—the giving a certificate of divorce, step one, followed by, the sending away step two.
+Again, these two steps are very important—giving a certificate of divorce, step one, followed by, the sending away step two.
 With that in mind, we'll revisit some familiar verses looking at the literal interpretation of the words.

 "For I hate divorce [send away], says the LORD, the God of Israel..."
 Malachi 2:16

-In Malachi's day, it was cruel to send a woman away without also giving her a certificate of divorce since she would then not be permitted to remarry.
-Marrying someone who was merely separated and having a writ of divorce was adultery.
-A woman who did not have a writ of divorce would be forced to live a life of poverty as a single woman of be guilty of adultery.
+In Malachi's day, it was cruel 'to send' a woman away without first giving her a 'writ' or 'certificate of divorce' since she would then not be permitted to remarry.
+Marrying someone who was merely separated and having no 'certificate of divorce' was adultery.
+A woman without a certificate of divorce would be forced to live a life of poverty as a single woman or be guilty of adultery.
 God hates the cruelty associated with withholding the certificate of divorce, and it was this practice that Jesus was rebuking in Matthew's gospel.

 "It was said, 'WHOEVER SENDS (apoluo) HIS WIFE AWAY, LET HIM GIVE HER A CERTIFICATE OF DIVORCE (apostasion)'; but I say to you that everyone who divorces (apoluo) his wife, except for the reason of unchastity, makes her commit adultery (moicheuo); and whoever marries a divorced (apoluo) woman commits adultery (moicheuo).
 (Matthew 5:31-32 NASB unless noted) (I've added the Greek and put in bold the two-step process)